MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 1. In **Step 1: Managed identity details**:
     1. Select **Subscription for Managed Identity**.
 This is the Azure subscription that contains your managed identity.
     1. Select **Resource group for Managed Identity**.
 This is the resource group that contains your managed identity.
     1. Select **Managed Identity**.
-This is the managed identity within your resource group that you will use to access resources.
+This is the managed identity within your resource group that you'll use to access resources.

 1. In **Step 2: Azure Scope**: